salvir1/COVID-19-outbreak-data-analysis/README.md

 - Plotly, Matplotlib

 **Techniques**
-- Time series, clustering, spatial mapping, simple moving average, simulation
+- Time series, clustering, spatial mapping, simple moving average, linear regression, simulation

 ## Raw data sourced from COVID Tracking Project

 - Terms of use: The COVID Tracking Project at The Atlantic’s data and website content is published under a Creative Commons CC BY 4.0 license, which requires users to attribute the source and license type (CC BY 4.0) when sharing our data or website content.
 - Citation: [the COVID Tracking Project](https://www.covidtrackingproject.com), Creative Commons CC BY 4.0 license

-## SECTION 1: State groupings bring important trends to light
+# SECTION 1: State groupings bring important trends to light

 As the COVID-19 epidemic unfolded in the US over the course of 2020, outbreaks came in waves.
 These waves were not uniform across the country.
 Rather, each of the three distinct identifiable waves had its own unique geographic distribution.
 Most states, thankfully, only experienced one wave.
 Many others avoided severe outbreaks altogether.
 For those that had an outbreak, they were costly in terms of lives lost.
-By grouping states together according to outbreak--and a fourth group of states that did not experience an outbreak--one can see these outbreaks clearly, and also see just how costly these outbreaks were. ([Click here](#State-groupings) to learn how and why these groups were constructed).
+By grouping states together according to outbreak--and a fourth group of states that did not experience an outbreak--one can see these outbreaks clearly, and also see just how costly these outbreaks were. ([Click here](#SECTION-4:-State-groupings) to learn how and why these groups were constructed).

 The four charts below illustrate the outbreaks in different ways.
 The upper left chart shows daily deaths per 100,000 people for the four different groupings.
 The upper right chart shows daily new case diagnoses per 100,000 for the same groupings.
 The lower left chart shows the total new diagnoses made per day.
 Finally, the lower right chart shows the positive test rate per day.
-A discussion of these charts and related topics follow. ([Click here](#Large-charts) for larger versions of these charts).
+A discussion of these charts and related topics follow. ([Click here](#SECTION-5:-Large-charts) for larger versions of these charts).

 <p float="left">
  <img src="img/COVID-deaths-by-outbreak-groupings.png" width = '450'></img>